Space optimization: Best practices to streamline your workplace

 3. Growth opportunities

-A company with optimized space and workplace agility is a company that is ready for growth.
+A company with disciplined planning and workplace agility is a company that is ready for growth.

-Armed with good workplace reports and analytics, FMs can make better plans for their workspace that minimize disruptions while maximizing productivity.
+Armed with good workplace reports and analytics, FMs can make better space optimization plans that minimize disruptions while maximizing productivity.

 4. Improved employee experience

-When an office space has too much or too little space, it’s often the workers who suffer.
+When the work is done badly, with too much or too little of the right space, it is often the workers who suffer.

 And when workers suffer, so does innovation and collaboration in the workplace.

 On the flip side, creating an office that is fit for purpose can lead to happier workers and more workplace wellbeing.
-This, in turn, can help with both talent retention and talent attraction
+This, in turn, can help with both talent retention and talent attraction.
+JLL’s 2025 data shows 77 percent of organizations now provide sit-to-stand desks in new buildouts, up from 67 percent the prior year, a sign that experience investments are landing alongside footprint cuts.

 5. A modern workplace